kirklange/rgu/README.md

 * `test_dice` The most basic test, it prints out a 10x10 table of dice rolls.
 * `test_board` This verifies whether the board initializes correctly or not.
-* `test_ai` This benchmarks the AI, comparing it against random agents and agents with less lookahead than itself.
+* `test_ai` This benchmarks the AI, comparing it against random agents and agents of lesser or equal lookahead.
 * `main_rgu` The main game itself.
 The program will ask you an initial set of questions like whether you want each player to be a human or an AI.
 This program will print out the board and its utility value after each turn.

-To change which project gets built and run, modify the `MAIN_SUBDIR` variable in `Makefile`.
+To change which project is executed by `make run`, modify the `RUN` variable in `Makefile`.